ziplarson/web/README.md

 warn        A warning for the client.
 The client may present the message payload
             as a warning notification.

-ack         An acknowledgement that a transaction has succeeded (used only for transaction sockets).
+ack         An acknowledgement that a socket transaction or any other http request has succeeded.

 note        A note for the client.
 The client may present the message as an
             informational notification.